Stuycs-K/finalproject-09-you-lihan-ye-qiuyu/DEVLOG-Qiuyu.md

 ### 2025-05-19 -
 finished padding and should work for almost everything except for haven't tested blocks bigger bigger than a 32 bit integer

+### 2025-05-20 -
+started working on hash algorithm and working on learning more for things like working variables and the process for blocks > 512